JuliaMath/Roots.jl/docs/src/roots.md

 ![](flight-2.svg)

-## ForwardDiff
+### Using  `ForwardDiff`

 We have seen that `ForwardDiff` can be used to specify functions to pass to `find_zero`.
+The last example avoided using `ForwardDiff` to find the derivative, opting for a finite difference approximation.
 This example shows what is necessary to use `ForwardDiff` to differentiate a problem which internally calls `find_zero`.
 It comes from [stackoverflow](https://stackoverflow.com/questions/68485811/julia-roots-find-zero-with-forwarddiff-dual-type).
 The main issue is technical.
 When `find_zero` sets up a problem, it creates a state which specifies types for the ``x`` and ``f(x)`` values.
 These types are found from the initial `x0` values passed to `find_zero(f, x0, M)`, *after* calling `float`, and the corresponding `f(x)` values.
 In the following, it is necessary to ensure the type for the `x0` value is the underlying type for forward differentiation by `ForwardDiff`.
 This is the working solution:

 ```julia
 julia> using Distributions, Roots, StatsFuns, ForwardDiff